WICG/import-maps/README.md

 <script type="module" src="import:/node_modules/als-polyfill/index.mjs"></script>
 ```

+(See below for more on the subtleties of `import:` URLs.)
 But alas, in browsers without support for import maps, this will result in a network error.
 Thus, for side-effecting modules, you'd instead want to use the pattern

 ```html
 <script type="module">import "/node_modules/als-polyfill/index.mjs";</script>